 In fact, in Tibet Avalokitesvara promised to forego Buddhahood until every human being had achieved enlightenment.
 However, upon viewing the suffering of humanity from a mountain top he realized the vast scale of this promise.
 As a result, Avalokitesvara exploded into thousands of pieces!

-Amitabha put the pieces back together and thereafter in Tibet the bodhisattva was known as Chenrezig.
+Amitabha put the pieces of Chenrezig back together and thereafter in Tibet, Avalokiteshvara was known as Chenrezig.
 Also, Amitabha gave Chenrezig many heads and arms so he could work faster and more efficiently to end all of humanity’s suffering.
-Our Chenrezig statue has 4 arms and one head although other Chenrezig statues can have a thousand arms!
+Our Enthroned Chenrezig statue has 4 arms and one head although other Chenrezig statues can have a thousand arms!
 Additionally, he is seated in the full lotus pose.